 The compensatory damages claimed by Mr. Hardeman for the harm caused by Monsanto fall into two categories called economic damages and noneconomic damages.
-The parties have stipulated to the amount of economic damages, and the stipulated amount is already included on the verdict form.
+If you find liability, the parties have stipulated that the amount of economic damages is \$200,967.10.
 You will be asked to state the amount of non-economic damages.

-The amount of damages must include an award for each item of harm that was caused by Mr. Hardeman's wrongful conduct, even if the particular harm could not have been anticipated.
+The amount of damages must include an award for each item of harm that was caused by Monsanto's wrongful conduct, even if the particular harm could not have been anticipated.
 Mr. Hardeman does not have to prove the exact amount of damages that will provide reasonable compensation for the harm.
 However, you must not speculate or guess in awarding damages.